liferay/liferay-frontend-projects/README.md

 How to run the demo?
 -------------
 1. The default configuration and the demo require a combo loader.
 Go to the folder, where you cloned the loader, then run `node combo.js`.
 This will run a combo handler on port 3000.
-2. Download [mongoose](https://github.com/cesanta/mongoose) or if you have `brew` just do `brew install mongoose`, then navigate to Loader folder and run mongoose with the following params:
+2. Run start script:
-    `mongoose -listening_port 8080 -document_root dist`.
+    `npm run start`.
-3. Open a browser, for example Chrome and load  `http://localhost:8080/demo/`.
+3. Open a browser, for example Chrome and load  `http://localhost:8080/`.
 Open the console and look for the messages.
 You will see that resouces are being loaded.

 Loader features
 ======